-- 3.16 Draft Sustainability Statements typically require the developer to consider all aspects of development form which can contribute to securing high standards of sustainable development.
+3.20 Draft Sustainability Statements typically require the developer to consider all aspects of development form which can contribute to securing high standards of sustainable development.
 Planning applications should be accompanied by the Sustainability Statement based on the sustainability checklist.
 In Reading the requirements of the Sustainability Statements should follow as appropriate one or both of the sustainability checklists included in Appendix 1 of this document.
 These checklists have their requirements based on the BREEAM standards but are not a complete repetition of these requirements.
-They are intended to help provide pointers as to the types of considerations that the development should be taking into account in order to achieve the relevant standards to comply with policies in the Local Plan. - 3.17 The Sustainability Statement should focus on the questions posed in the relevant checklist.
-Completion of a Sustainability Statement helps to demonstrate the applicant's commitment to sustainable design and construction. - 3.18 This should be submitted, preferably at the pre-application stage to help applications focus on and highlight the main sustainability achievements of their proposal.
-Consideration at the pre-application stage will help applicants focus on the fact that sustainability measures should not be 'bolted on' or incorporated retrospectively to an existing design, but in order to be as successful as possible, must emerge as part of the design process. - 3.19 This will also help ensure that sustainability measures are as cost effective as possible.
-By retrofitting such measures, there is a significant risk that the cost could substantially increase, raising the likelihood of not being able to achieve proposed measures.18
+They are intended to help provide pointers as to the types of considerations that the development should be taking into account in order to achieve the relevant standards to comply with policies in the Local Plan.

+- 3.21 The Sustainability Statement should focus on the questions posed in the relevant checklist.
+Completion of a Sustainability Statement helps to demonstrate the applicant's commitment to sustainable design and construction. - 3.22 This should be submitted, preferably at the pre-application stage to help applications focus on and highlight the main sustainability achievements of their proposal.
+Consideration at the pre-application stage will help applicants focus on the fact that sustainability measures should not be 'bolted on' or incorporated retrospectively to an existing design, but in order to be as successful as possible, must emerge as part of the design process. - 3.23 This will also help ensure that sustainability measures are as cost effective as possible.
+By retrofitting such measures, there is a significant risk that the cost could substantially increase, raising the likelihood of not being able to achieve proposed measures.19 - 3.24 Whilst pre-application enquiries will be considered without a Sustainability Statement accompanying the submission, it is very much in the applicant's interest to submit a statement and ensure it is considered at this stage.